Creating a diverse workforce doesn’t just happen

 Hernandez had an opportunity to conduct mock interviews with three of the students and was inspired by them.

-“The three young men I met with had really been through the ringer, yet they were so humble.
+“The three young men I met with had been through the ringer, yet they were so humble and focused.
 All three had strong desires to find careers where they could help others, and they spoke a lot about the importance of family and how their backgrounds and cultures drive them to succeed,” she said.

-"It is our hope that as we provide these services, we are helping them become competitive candidates for any job they apply for in the future,” she said.
+"It is our hope that as we provide these services, we inspire and help them become competitive candidates for any job they apply for in the future,” she said.
 “Who knows, maybe one day their paths will lead them back to Denver Water.”